IBM/SalesEnablement-VMware-L3/docs/VCF-Classic/Managing.md

-Now it is time to provision a VMware Cloud Foundation (VCF) for Classic instance.
-Use the click-through demonstration below to practice provisioning a VCF for Classic instance.
+Now, it is time to provision a VMware Cloud Foundation (VCF) for Classic instance.
+Use the following click-through demonstration to practice provisioning a VCF for Classic instance.

 !!!
 Important "About the IBM Technology Zone (ITZ) environment"